ludvigla/semla/README.md

 - [ ] make tile function `TileImage` compatible with OSD
 - [ ] send data to OSD viewer from R or read from R on selection?
 - [ ] add option to select samples in viewer (shiny or react?)
-- [ ] make R function that calls react app

 ### Tissue aligner

 - [x] make paper JS tool for image tranformations
 - [x] communicate transformations to R
 - [ ] apply transformations to images in R object with `CoordAndImageTransform`
-- [ ] add side bar for image selection
+- [x] add side bar for image selection

 ### Visualization tools